mjordan/islandora_fetch_bags/README.md

 ; Your site's base URL.
 islandora_base_url = 'http://digital.lib.sfu.ca';

 ; Solr query used to retrieve the PIDs of objects you want to create Bags for.
-; This one queries for objects whose namespace is 'hiv', with a limit of 20.
+The one ; in this sample queries for objects whose namespace is 'hiv', with a limit of 20.
 ; If you want to retrieve _all_ the PIDs possible, set the 'rows' parameter to : a ridiculously high value like 1000000. solr_query = "PID:hiv\:*?fl=PID&rows=20"